Saturday, July 19, 2014

 Common blue Polyommatus icarus

 I don't profess to possess a lot of butterfly knowledge.
-In fact, everything I know about English butterflies I have gleaned from a glossy 4-page fold-out guide Helly recently bought.
-She seemed into it, so I've been aiming my lens downward into the weeds a lot more recently.
+In fact, everything I know about English butterflies I have gleaned from a glossy 4-page fold-out guide I recently bought.
+I've been aiming my lens downward into the weeds a lot more recently.
 It's quite a bit easier than trying to get a record shot of a bird, as one can usually lope and blunder after a fleeing butterfly with relative ease.
 In any case, as interesting/distracting as it is, I don't see myself becoming a serious butterfly-watcher ('flutterer'?) any time soon, for the simple reason that butterflies are not birds.
 One winged addiction should do fine for now, thanks.

 Friday, July 11, 2014